obsinity/obsinity/documentation/configuration/counters.md

-# Counter Configuration Cheatsheet
+# Counter, Histogram, and State Metric Cheatsheet

+Obsinity’s metric pipeline materialises counters, histograms, and state transition counts at ingest time.
+This page documents the runtime configuration knobs, the REST controllers that query the data, and how service configuration is loaded on the server.

-Obsinity counters now support per-metric ingest granularity.
+Counters now support per-metric ingest granularity.
 The base bucket controls how often we buffer/flush counts and which rollups get materialised automatically.

 ## Granularity Options